The seal breeding season from November to February is the busiest time of year for New Zealand fur seal/kekeno.

 The longer option can also be accessed from the Cape Foulwind lighthouse car park (northern end).

-Credit photo & content to Walking Access & Shellie Evans
+Credit photo & content to NZ Walking Access & Shellie Evans

 Completed this trail? - rate it now